 Take the guess work out of grocery shopping.

 Subscribe to the Simply Whisked newsletter and receive my free, printable dairy ingredient cheatsheet along with other exclusive content.

 We stopped at several Asian grocery stores, where we sampled an unusual fruit juice, which turned out to be disgustingly sweet and somehow familiar.
 Then we drove across town to the grocery store with the best fish in town.
 It literally took us all afternoon.
 So, we ended up delaying our sushi making until the next afternoon.

 The reason I tend to dread projects like making sushi is completely my fault.
 I always take things one step too far.
 Like, I couldn’t just stick to one type of fish.
 I had to get tuna, salmon and crab.
 And, we just had to make our own spicy sushi sauce – totally my sister’s idea.

-Quick tip: put your spicy sauce in a squeeze bottle so you can make pretty drizzles on top of the rolls, and then all you have to do is pop it into the fridge to save the leftovers.
+If you want to take it to another level, try putting your spicy sushi sauce in a squeeze bottle so you can make pretty drizzles on top of the rolls, and then all you have to do is pop it into the fridge to save the leftovers.

 - 2/3 cup mayonnaise